 During the prior year, in consultation with its senior lenders, MBAC engaged Deutsche Bank AG to act as its financial advisor in connection with the Company's strategic review process.
-As MBAC's advisor, Deutsche Bank AG was given the mandate to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
+As MBAC's advisor, Deutsche Bank

+AG was given the mandate to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
 Options considered in the strategic review process included, but were not limited to, securing a strategic partner, the sale of the Company or its assets as well as other potential value-maximizing transactions.
 A number of potential candidates were selected and approached.
-During the quarter, MBAC has received non-binding indicative offers and expressions of interest from a number of third-parties, most of which are active in the fertilizer and agriculture sectors, in response to MBAC's strategic review process.
+MBAC received non-binding indicative offers and expressions of interest from a number of third-parties, most of which are active in the fertilizer and agriculture sectors, in response to MBAC's strategic review process.

-Subsequent to Q2 2015, MBAC has entered into exclusive discussions and negotiations with an investment fund (the "Offeror") active in the fertilizer industry that has submitted an offer as part of the Company's strategic review process.
-The exclusivity period with the Offeror will expire on the earlier of the execution of a binding definitive agreement and September 30, 2015.
+During the quarter, MBAC entered into exclusive discussions and negotiations with an investment fund (the "Offeror") active in the fertilizer industry that submitted an offer as part of the Company's strategic review process.
+The exclusivity period with the investment fund is currently set to expire on the earlier of: (i) February 28, 2016; (ii) the closing of the recapitalization transaction which is being negotiated with the investor; or (iii) the termination of the letter of intent.